oconnor663/bao/docs/spec.md

 |256               |2596             |56.6    |

 In these measurements, increasing the chunk size has a big impact on throughput up to 4096 bytes.
-Going from 2048 bytes to 4096 bytes increase throughput by about 7%.
+Going from 2048 bytes to 4096 bytes raises throughput by about 7%.
 But further increases in the chunk size are less impactful, below 2%.

 Another consideration might be how much buffer space a streaming implementation